Above:

 The wire segmentation scheme and network resistor values were derived using Steve Bolser's Segmented ESLCalculator spreadsheet.

-From the spreadsheet options, I chose Symmetric Config 2, both stators segmented, in eight electrical sections, and a low-cutoff of 260Hz.
-For my panel the spreadsheet calculated 107kΩ for R, with R/9 resistance on the section one wire groups, 0.75R on section two wire groups, and R on sections 3-8 wire groups.
+For my panel I set the crossover at 265Hz and the LF cutoff at 295Hz and the spreadsheet calculated 96kΩ for R, with R/9 resistance on the section one wire groups, 0.75R on section two wire groups, and R on sections 3-8 wire groups.

 It’s common practice to move/reflect the section one resistances to the primary side of the transformer to protect against core saturation (see Schematic, damping resistor R1).
 Reflecting section one's R/9 resistance across an ideal transformer would divide the sum by the turns ratio squared (4.6Ω in this case).
 However, placing this much resistance on the primary side of a real transformer, interacting with its winding resistance, leakage inductance, and winding capacitance, would result in a significant roll off of high frequencies down into the audio band.